MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

   > [!NOTE]
   >  If you're trying to create an app using Dataverse but the option is unavailable, then review the [permissions table](#permissions-for-dataverse) below.

-Furthermore, you can locate your top six apps under **Your apps**.
+- **Your apps** or **My apps**: Find your top six apps.
 You have the option to filter and sort them to quickly find the app you're searching for.
 Use the **Commands** button to perform various actions such as editing the app, viewing app details, and accessing settings.

 ### Permissions for Dataverse